jakobnissen/BinBencherBackend.jl/docs/src/make_ref.md

 The sequence (contig) names and lengths are obtained from reading a FASTA file with the sequences.

 The mapping position(s), if any, of each sequence is given by a 4-column TSV file with the sequence name, the source name, mapping start and mapping end (1-based, inclusive).
+This file must have the header `sequence\tsource\tstart\end`.

+If the source is circular, and sequence maps from the 3' end across the end of the source, and back to the 5' end, we call this a circular mapping.
+Circular mappings can be specified by having the `end` value be longer than the length of the source.

+For example, if a source has length 20, and a sequence is stated to map to it with start = 15 and end = 26, then it is interpreted as mapping from position 15, across the end and up to and including position (26 - 20 = 6) for a total of (26 - 15 + 1) = 12 positions.

 #### Example
 Given sequences `seq1`, `seq2` and `seq3`, and the following mapping file